U.S. Imperialism, Hands Off Latin America!

 March-15, 2021 - Today we see U.S. imperialism enhancing its economic penetration of the Western Hemisphere, dictating austerity budgets and privatization programs to various governments, pressuring governments to accept so-called “free trade” treaties which aim at virtual U.S. annexation of Latin America.

 Historically, Latin America is the foundation of the U.S. empire.
 And as U.S. imperialism fights to extend this empire – to create a unipolar world with itself as the “sole superpower” – it is determined to secure and fortify its strategic base.

 For more than 100 years, U.S. imperialism has imposed a series of fascist, military regimes on the peoples in Latin America and has been in a permanent state of war against the continent.

 Just as today the U.S. government, in its war against Iraq, can rely only on doublespeak to advertise its aggression as "defense of democracy," to label its destruction and devastation of Iraq as "preventing chaos," etc., so too all the war and fascism imposed on Latin America by U.S. imperialism has been carried out in the name of "freedom" and "democracy."

-At the time of the Monroe Doctrine, Henry Clay, Secretary of State, justified U.S. imperial ambitions by calling for "a human freedom league encompassing all nations from Hudson Bay to Cape Horn."
+At the time of the Monroe Doctrine, Henry Clay, Secretary of State (1820), explained U.S. Manifest destiny this way, by calling for "a human freedom league encompassing all nations from Hudson Bay to Cape Horn."